exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/after.md

 }
 ```

-Code which uses the above interfaces and classes can treat all speakers in the same way irrespective of language, can remain unaware of the changes to the italian speaker which is convenient if the class and class-user code are maintained by different teams and some subsystem handling script conversion can operate without caring about what types it is dealing with.
+Code which uses the above interfaces and classes can:

+- treat all speakers in the same way irrespective of language
+- class-user code are maintained by different teams and some subsystem handling script conversion can operate without caring about what specific types it is dealing with.
+- can remain unaware of the changes to the italian speaker which is convenient if the class

 Interfaces are widely used to support testing as they allow for easy [mocking][so-mocking-interfaces].

-Explicit interfaces

-Default implementation

-Serializable, Cloneable etc.

-Interfaces can contain instance methods, properties, events, indexers, or any combination of those four member types.
+See this [article][td-interfaces] for details of what types of member can be included in an interface.

 Interfaces can inherit from other interfaces.

-Members of an interface are public by default, interfaces can't contain instance fields or instance constructors.
+Members of an interface are public by default.

 Interfaces can contain nested types, such as `const` primitives, `enums`, `delegates`, `classes` and `structs`.
 Here, the interfaces act as [namespaces][wiki-namespaces] in the same way that classes and structs do and the behaviour and syntax is identical.

-Further, by design C# does not support multiple inheritance, but it facilitates a kind of multiple inheritance through interfaces.
+By design, C# does not support multiple inheritance, but it facilitates a kind of multiple inheritance through interfaces.

 Moreover, the concept of [polymorphism can be implemented through interfaces][interface-polymorphism] underpins the interface mechanism.